31 May 2020

 This excerpt is adapted from the cover of The Future We Choose, the recently-published book by Christiana Figueres, former UN Executive Secretary for Climate Change, who was instrumental in getting 195 countries to sign the Paris Climate Agreement in 2015, and Tom Rivett-Carnac, senior political strategist for the Paris Agreement.
 They publish a weekly podcast at globaloptimism.com.

 The book is a must-read for anyone with concerns about the future of the planet and the lives of humans on it.
-Whether you are optimistic that humanity will emerge from the covid crisis with a new mindset and increased determination to work together to improve the world, or you think all hope is lost and no single person can make a difference, this book empowers us to make steps towards the more favourable outcome.
+Whether you are optimistic that humanity will emerge from the current pandemic with a new mindset and increased determination to work together to improve the world, or you think all hope is lost and no single person can make a difference, this book empowers us to make steps towards the more favourable outcome.

 The first part of the book presents two scenarios: the world we are creating if we continue operating business as usual, and the world we must create if we are to halt and even reverse the trajectory of making the planet uninhabitable for humans and other life forms in the not-too-distant future.
 The key dates are 2030 for halving emissions and 2050 for reaching net-zero, both of which are alarmingly close.